-A. Applicant for a Seasonal Outdoor Seating permit shall be made to the Building Department in writing on a form prescribed by the Code Enforcement Officer.
-Except for renewal applications as provided pursuant to § 112-16(J)(7), the Code Enforcement Officer shall forward the application to the Planning and Architectural Review Board, which shall review such application for consistency with the standards set forth herein, and either grant, grant conditionally, or deny such application.
+A. An application for a Seasonal Outdoor Seating permit shall be made to the Building Department in writing on a form prescribed by the Code Enforcement Officer, who shall review such application for consistency with the standards set forth herein, and either grant, grant conditionally, or deny such application; provided, however, that the Code Enforcement Officer may, upon his or her determination that such review is necessary or appropriate, refer any such application to the Planning and Architectural Review Board for review and determination hereunder.